 HARN arranges for performance assessment of the Board and Board-Committee on an annual basis according to the good practices of the Thai Stock Exchange, serve as a framework for reviewing and reviewing structures, qualifications, meetings, roles, and responsibilities.
-The responsibility of the board of directors and more effective performance development.
-The assessment is divided into two types:
+The responsibility of the board of

-- (1) Whole Board and Board-Committee Assessment - (2) Individual Board and Board-Committee Assessment
+- (1) Whole Board and Board-Committee Assessment - (2) Individual Board and Board-Committee Assessment assessment and returned to the Secretary Company for analysis, then, raised the assessment results together with comments to the Board for acknowledgment.
+Recommendations from the assessment shall be used to identify guidelines to develop and enhance performance efficiency.